-Besides RLE, we are affiliated with the Computer Science and Artificial Intelligence Laboratory (CSAIL), with which we have joint projects and close collaborations, and the Schwarzman College of Computing.
-In addition, we collaborate with faculty, staff, and students involved with the Institute for Data, Systems, and Society (IDSS) and the Laboratory for Information and Decision Systems (LIDS), as well as other entities on campus.
+In addition to RLE, we are affiliated with the Computer Science and Artificial Intelligence Laboratory (CSAIL), with which we have joint projects and close collaborations, and the Schwarzman College of Computing.
+We also collaborate with faculty, staff, and students involved with the Institute for Data, Systems, and Society (IDSS) and the Laboratory for Information and Decision Systems (LIDS), as well as other entities on campus.

 Much of our activity has centered around a variety of different types of problems arising naturally in the context of embedded processing in systems, networks, and applications.

 Some of the topics of current interest include:

 - information theory, algorithms, and architectures for machine learning and high-dimensional statistical inference